Granaz Moussavi: Early life and education

-Granaz was born in Tehran.
-Her father, Hashem Moussavi, was a well-known sound engineer in Iranian National TV (Jaam-e Jam) and in the film industry, and her mother, Parvin Chegini Farahani, was a video grader.
+Granaz Moussavi was born in Tehran in 1974.
+Her father was a sound engineer at the main TV station in Tehran, and her mother was a video grader.

-She went to Razi primary school and Hadaf high school in Tehran.
+She went to Razi primary school and Hadaf High School in Tehran.

-Her love for cinema and theatre changed her mind about tertiary schooling.
-She withdrew from a B.S. at Alzahra University and took various drama courses in Tehran, focusing on acting.
-These included Hamid Samandarian's drama workshops at the Theatre Organization of Tehran, and Mahin Oskoui's underground acting classes held in her apartment.
+When she was young she often spent time with her parents at the television studios, and had her first acting role in a film made by her father.
+Her love for cinema and theatre changed her mind about tertiary education.
+She withdrew from a B.Sc. at Alzahra University and took various drama courses in Tehran, focusing on acting.
+These included Hamid Samandarian's drama workshops at the Theatre Organization of Tehran, and Mahin Oskouei's underground acting classes held in her apartment.